-Recognized for their captivating and virtuosic performances, the quartet was invited to perform in various festivals such as speGTRa in Aachen, Les Musicales in Redon (France), Zeitgenuss in Karlsruhe and Felicja Blumental in Israel.
-They have toured in various countries such as China, France, Italy, Serbia and Israel among others.
+Recognized for their captivating and virtuosic performances, the quartet has been invited to perform in various festivals such as "speGTRa", (DE) "Zeitgenuss" (DE), "Les Musicales" (FR) and "Felicja Blumental" (ISR), “Algarve music series” (PT) and “CEME” (ISR) .
+They have toured in various countries such as China, Germany, France Israel, Portugal, Greece, Serbia etc.

 The quartet released two albums: "phasma", with contemporary music for classical guitar, and "Routes", ranging from classical to world music.

 The Cologne Guitar Quartet was awarded in various competitions, such as "Karlsruhe Competition for the Interpretation of Contemporary Music", "Wuppertal Chamber Music" Competition", and acquired a "Live Music Now" scholarship from the Yehudi Menuhin Foundation.
 The quartet receives is supported by the Ministry of Culture and Science of the State of Nord Rhine-Westphalia.

 In 2022 the quartet founded a new international crossover chamber music festival in Cologne: the SoundLinks Festival.
 The festival included 8 different concerts by renowned local and international artists in various concert halls around the city during the festival's first edition.